fsprojects/fantomas/docs/docs/contributors/Transforming.md

 ---
 # Fantomas.Core overview (1)

-In its simplest form, Fantomas.Core works in two major phases: transform the raw source code to a custom tree model, traverse the tree and print the formatted code.
+In its simplest form, Fantomas.Core works in two major phases: transform the raw source code to a custom tree model and traverse that custom tree to print the formatted code.

 <div class="mermaid text-center">
 graph TD